gsec/eZchat/README.md

 - Write a test for every function you write
     - Our tools are `nose` and `mock`.
 Look at written tests to see how it works.
-    - Just run `nosetests` in the main directory and it will find and check all tests and assertions you add in `tests` automagically.
-Run `nosetests -s` to see stdout
+    - Enter the main directory with a `bash` or `terminal`, enter into your command line `nosetests` and press `ENTER`.
+It will find and check all tests and assertions you add in `tests` automagically.
+At least if the test functions start with `test_`.
+Run `nosetests -s` to see stdout that is otherwise captured.
+It is not necessary to add a main in the test module.
 - Add at least a line of docstring with `"""some meaningful words"""` to each function that is more complex than `__str__` or `__init__`
 - Every module has its own file.
 Use a lot of modules to improve parallel